archihalder/Fruit-Classifier/README.md

 <h1 align="center"> Fruit Classifier </h1>

-This projects helps to classify different types of fruits using Convolutional Neural Networks (CNNs).
-It is neural network that has one or more convolutional layers and are mainly used for image processing, classification, segmentation and also for other corelated data.
+This project helps to classify different types of fruits using Convolutional Neural Networks (CNNs).
+It is a neural network that has one or more convolutional layers.
+It is mainly used for image processing, classification, segmentation, and also for other correlated data.
 CNNs are used for their high accuracy.

 ----
 <h2> Dataset </h2>
 The dataset is made from scratch.
 It is divided into two categories namely test and train.
-Each of those categories is divided into 5 classes.
+Each of those categories is divided into five classes.

 1. Apple
 2. Banana